The Fountainhead of Chiropractic

 Another outstanding campus feature is the David D. Palmer Health Sciences Library with a collection of 52,000 volumes, audio-visual viewing areas and a Special Collections Department considered the most comprehensive chiropractic historical resource in the world.

 Community outreach is an important part of the Palmer College experience.
 Students on the Davenport, Iowa, Campus have opportunities for hands-on experiences at five clinics.
-Two of the clinics are on campus and three are in the neighboring Quad Cities area serving local residents.
+Two of the clinics are on campus and three are in the neighboring Quad Cities area, spanning from Iowa to Illinois, serving local residents.
 In addition, students participating in Sports Council offer care at local athletic events.
 Each year, students also are involved in community service activities such as blood drives, food and clothing drives and spending a day with kids at a Ronald McDonald House.